 Bat Exclusion

-The best way of removing bats from your home is to seal off all possible entrances.
-This is called exclusion.
-It is done by sealing all holes or openings that are bigger than an inch.
-The most common entry points for bats include attics, chimneys, and roofs.
-After the exclusion process, you can use a one-way door to allow the bats to leave but not get back in.
+The best method of bat removal is to close off the entry point they are using to get into your house.
+This process is called exclusion.
+This is accomplished by sealing any holes or openings larger than one inch.
+Attics, chimneys, roofs are the most common entry points to bats.
+You can allow bats to exit your home but not return.
 Once gone, you must seal all potential entrance points permanently to prevent other animals from entering your home.

 Removing Bats in the Attic

 Our team has years of experience dealing with all sorts of wild animals, and we are fully licensed to remove bats in Northdale homes.
 Bats need to be removed by experienced professionals who know how best to handle them: they’re not like other pests that can just be swatted away or poisoned without consequence.
-If you’ve got a bat infestation on your hands, give AAAC Wildlife Removal a call!
+AAAC Wildlife Removal is available to help you if you have a bat problem.

 This is how we handle bat exclusions: